Principia Health Sciences / est. 2020 / Cary, NC

 One patient record, stitched from every source.

-EHRs, labs, registries, claims, patient apps, and cytogenetics map through open standards into one governed record — FHIR on the way in, OMOP as the analytical backbone, submission-grade SDTM/CDASH on the way out.
+EHRs, labs, registries, claims, patient apps, and translational data map through open standards into one governed record — FHIR on the way in, OMOP as the analytical backbone, submission-grade SDTM/CDASH on the way out.
+One governed study-design metadata record — a built-in Metadata Repository — drives the CRFs, SDTM mapping, and define.xml, so submission artifacts are generated from the design rather than hand-rebuilt in parallel.

 data flow / sources → standards → governed record → outputs